Gas-turbine engine: Advances in technology

 Compliant foil bearings were commercially introduced to gas turbines in the 1990s.
 These can withstand over a hundred thousand start/stop cycles and have eliminated the need for an oil system.
 The application of microelectronics and power switching technology have enabled the development of commercially viable electricity generation by microturbines for distribution and vehicle propulsion.

+In 2013, General Electric started the development of the GE9X with a compression ratio of 61:1.

 Advantages and disadvantages

 The following are advantages and disadvantages of gas-turbine engines: